-Brands work hard to set up many points of distribution (big box, wholesale, specialty, boutique, distributor, unauthorized sellers, et al.), which they are incentivized to do in order to maximize revenue.
-But wide distribution offline causes challenges on Amazon and could lead to price erosion and unhealthy marketplace competition.
+Brands are incentivized to set up many points of distribution (big box, wholesale, specialty, boutique, distributor, et al.) in order to maximize revenue.
+But wide distribution offline causes challenges on Amazon and could lead to price erosion and unhealthy ecommerce marketplace competition.

-Let’s focus on how to optimize your retail distribution to achieve control on Amazon.
+Let’s focus on how to optimize your retail distribution to achieve control.

 Narrow Distribution Explained